-Scope Financial Institutions referred to in the Regulations include domestic banks, local branches of foreign banks, credit cooperatives, Agricultural Bank of Taiwan, credit departments of farmers' and fishermen's associations, Chunghwa Post Co., and insurance companies.
-In addition to Taipei City and ten districts in New Taipei City, the scope of "Specific Areas" prescribed in the Regulations is amended to also include three other New Taipei City districts.
-Pursuant to these amendments, land collateralized loans shall be governed by the Regulations.
+Coons 1 Financial Lastinations and an in the Decolations include decorate to 1 and 1 Scope 1.
+Financial Institutions referred to in the Regulations include domestic banks, local branches of foreign banks, credit cooperatives, Agricultural Bank of Taiwan, credit departments of farmers' and fishermen's associations, Chunghwa Post Co., and insurance companies.
+2. In addition to Taipei City and ten districts in New Taipei City, the scope of "Specific Areas" prescribed in the Regulations is amended to also include three other New Taipei City districts.
+3. Pursuant to these amendments, land collateralized loans shall be governed by the Regulations.
 Housing loans in 1.
-The loan-to-value ratio will be capped at 60%, down from 70%, for home purchases Specific Areas The total-to-value ratio will be capped at 60%, down from 70%, for nonice purchases in specific areas by individuals who have taken out other outstanding real estate loans.
+The loan-to-value ratio will be capped at 60%, down from 70%, for home purchases Specific Areas in specific areas by individuals who have taken out other outstanding real estate loans.
 Financial institutions shall, before extending new housing loans to individual borrowers against collateral located in specific areas, verify the borrowers' credit history related to housing loans with the Joint Credit Information Center.
 With regard to housing loans newly extended to borrowers who have other outstanding loans for real estate purchases, financial institutions shall: (1) Limit new housing loans to no more than 60% of the appraisal value of the collateral; (2) Remove grace periods; and (3) Grant no additional loans against the same collateral for home refurbishments, as working capital, or for other purposes.
-Housing loans extended to companies shall be governed by the Regulations and shall conform to relevant rules in the sub-paragraphs (1) to (3) prescribed above.
-Land When extending collateralized loans against collateral of residential or commercial collateralized land plots located in urban planning districts (including but not limited to loans aforementioned specific areas), financial institutions shall: Require borrowers to present concrete plans of construction projects; Apply a maximum LTV ratio of 65% of the acquisition cost or the valuation price of the collateral, whichever is lower, where 10% of the approved loan amount shall not be disbursed until the construction commences; extend no additional credit for working capital or other purposes; and Bills finance companies shall comply with the rules in the above two paragraphs when providing guarantees to bill issuance against collateralized residential or commercial land plots located in urban planning districts.
+2. Housing loans extended to companies shall be governed by the Regulations and shall conform to relevant rules in the sub-paragraphs (1) to (3) prescribed above.
+Land When extending collateralized loans against collateral of residential or commercial collateralized land plots located in urban planning districts (including but not limited to loans aforementioned specific areas), financial institutions shall: 1.
+Require borrowers to present concrete plans of construction projects; 2.
+Apply a maximum LTV ratio of 65% of the acquisition cost or the valuation price of the collateral, whichever is lower, where 10% of the approved loan amount shall not be disbursed until the construction commences; extend no additional credit for working capital or other purposes; and 3.Bills finance companies shall comply with the rules in the above two paragraphs when providing guarantees to bill issuance against collateralized residential or Effective date commercial land plots located in urban planning districts.
 Effective date The Regulations shall enter into force on 31 December 2010.
 Loans already approved by financial institutions before the cutoff date may be disbursed in accordance with the original terms and conditions granted when the loans were approved.